PixPro Options explanation¶

 - Digital Surface Map - a 3D representation of the terrain including all objects on the ground.

 - Digital Terrain Map - a 3D representation of the plain surface of the terrain.

 - Orthophoto - the output result of the ortho-rectified aerial photographs, i.e. the photographs with the uniformed scaling, which are used for the reconstruction of a digital flat view of the terrain.

 - Camera - a physical object, having definite parameters of lens and zoom features.
 In terms of reconstruction process, the term camera defines the position of the physical camera at the moment of capturing the image.

-- Ground Control Point (GCP) - a control point on the surface which is described in geodetic coordinates (longitude, latitude, altitude) and is used for bounding the point cloud to the geographical coordinates.
+- Ground Control Point (GCP) - a control point on the surface which is described in geodetic coordinates (longitude, latitude, altitude) and is used for bounding the point cloud to the geographic coordinates.

-- Georeferencing - precise bounding to the geographical coordinates.
+- Georeferencing - precise bounding to the geographic coordinates.

 Hardware and software requirements¶